‘Outlander’ Season 3 Premiere Spoilers: What Happens After Claire And Jamie Say Goodbye?

 — Outlander (@Outlander_STARZ) July 11, 2017

 Claire will attempt to adjust to her new life with Frank in the modern world, but it won’t be easy.
-As Claire carries Jamie’s child inside of her the baby will be a constant reminder of what she lost when she went back through the stones just before the Battle of Culloden.
+As Claire carries Jamie’s child inside of her, the baby will be a constant reminder of what she lost when she went back through the stones just before the Battle of Culloden.
 It seems safe to say that Claire and Frank’s marriage won’t be what it once was, and it will be difficult for her to pretend everything is fine when her heart is still clearly with Jamie.

 What are your thoughts on the latest Outlander Season 3 premiere spoilers?
 Are you excited for the new season to premiere Sunday on Starz?